Weekly Gem #259, "I've got a great idea! Hold my beer."

 In 1865, Fort Benton was a rootin'-tootin' western town with the reputation for always being just one fuse away from a free-for-all.
 It was known as one of the toughest towns in the West, in part because the Civil War was over, and Americans were flocking westward.
 Fort Benton was the last stop for riverboats rushing up the Missouri River from St. Louis.
 And gold(!) had been found nearby.

 Fort Benton also happened to be home to the Indian Agency for the Blackfoot, which was the U.S. government office that ‘managed’ the Blackfoot tribe, and made sure they abided by their treaty requirements.
-There was to be a Treaty Council in town because with so many people pouring in, and with some of the gold they were after being on the hunting grounds already promised to the Blackfoot, the treaty needed to be re-negotiated.
+There was to be a Treaty Council in town because with so many people pouring in, and with some of the gold they were after being on the hunting grounds already promised to the Blackfoot, the treaty was no longer convenient, and 'needed' to be re-negotiated.

 Everyone converged in Fort Benton … U.S. Army, fancy civilians, adventurers and fortune seekers, and U.S. Government and Indian dignitaries.
 It was a real who's who as Treaty Councils go.

-Among the bystanders was a mule train carrying supplies to a fort on the Mullan Road (see also "Hump day, everyday").
+Among the bystanders was a mule train carrying supplies to a fort on the Mullan Road.
 Somebody noticed one particular mule, and thought that animal could be used to demonstrate the Army's mental prowess and fire-power!
-So they took that mule, the one with the cannon barrel strapped to its back, and prepared to impress.
+So they took that mule ... the one with the cannon barrel strapped to its back ... and prepared to impress.
 They loaded the cannon with grape shot, and aimed it away from everyone.

-When the fuse was lit, the mule turned to investigate.
+When the fuse was lit, the mule turned to investigate the odd sound coming from behind.
 The cannon was now aimed at the crowd.
 Everyone panicked, including the mule!
 It started twisting, turning, bucking, and jumping, aiming the cannon at everyone and their brother!
 Pandemonium ensued, with everyone within range diving for cover.
 Nobody looked dignified anymore.